627965745/uol-graduate-web/README.md

 Trims user input.\
 Limits subject selection to a maximum of 2.\
 Checks for basic email format and empty entries when submitting forms.
+SearchBar for filtering courses.\
+Shows and Hides partner universities.

 ## Available Scripts